|

 DNA transcriptional regulatory system, and prion proteins

+from a variety of species.
 Kurt Wüthrich was born in Switzerland on October

 4, 1938, is married to Marianne Briner, and has two